emersonff/CMEECourseWork/Week1/README.md

-# Week 2

-This is an index of coursework for Computational Methods in Ecology and Evolution.

-## Week 1: Unix, Shell, git and LaTeX
+# Week 1:Unix, Shell, git and LateX

+Overview

+## Introduction to Unix and Linux
+### FASATA Exercises
+Answers of FASATA exercises are stored in __UnixPrac1.txt__ under __../Code__ directory.
+Each answer starts with hashed label and is ended by hashed comments.